-The Whatcom family YMCA is an association of individuals with shared values which enhance the community with programs for the spirit, mind and body.
+The Whatcom Family YMCA is an association of individuals with shared values which enhance the community with programs for the spirit, mind and body.

-Our Focus
+Our Areas of Focus

-The Y is a course-driven organization that is for youth development, for healthy living and for social responsibility.
+The Y is a cause-driven organization that is for youth development, for healthy living and for social responsibility.
 That's because a strong community can only be achieved when we invest in our kids, our health and our neighbors.

-Our three areas of focus:
+Our three areas of focus are:

-- Youth Development: Nurturing the potential of every child and teen. - Healthy Living: Improving the community's health and well-being. - Social Responsibly: Giving back and providing support to our neighbors.
+- Youth Development: Nurturing the potential of every child and teen. - Healthy Living: Improving the community's health and well-being. - Social Responsibility: Giving back and providing support to our neighbors.

 Our early childhood programs at the Whatcom Family YMCA are committed to a value-based development curriculum.
-Helping children understand and practice the YMCA's core values, caring, respect, honesty and responsibility, is central in our programs.
+Helping children understand and practice the YMCA's core values (caring, respect, honesty, responsibility) is central in our programs.